FOSSEE/LTSpiceToKiCadConverter/README.md

 ## Cloning the repo:

-To start with, please clone the repository:
+To start with, please clone the repository:</br>
 	```
 	git clone https://github.com/FOSSEE/LTSpiceToKiCadConverter
 	```